Ibu Sandoz contains the active ingredient ibuprofen. It has pain-relieving, fever-reducing and Care properties.

 Ibu Sandoz should not be used if you have chickenpox.

 Ibu Sandoz may mask signs of infections such as fever and pain.
-It is therefore possible that Ibu Sandoz may delay adequate treatment of the infection, which may lead to an increased risk of complications.
+It is therefore possible that Ibu Sandoz may delay adequate Care of the infection, which may lead to an increased risk of complications.
 This has been seen in bacterial pneumonia and bacterial skin infections associated with chickenpox.
 If you are taking this medicine during an infection and your infection symptoms persist or worsen, consult a doctor immediately.

 Acetylsalicylic acid or other pain relievers should not be taken at the same time as ibuprofen as the risk of side effects may be increased.